flurie/sdp/README.md

 --------------------------------------------------------------------------------
 Simple Data Processing library and my sandbox for working with language extensions and data structures.
 Although I expect that sense will come out of SDP and it can be used as a component in more serious projects.
+SDP created under the impact of containers, it's not based on collections (dead in 2010), collections-api (maybe dead in 2010) and EdisonAPI (alive for 2018).

-Why is it needed?
+Why is SDP needed?
 --------------------------------------------------------------------------------
-The purpose of SDP is, firstly, to save acceptable working quality (in comparsion with using older and specialized libraries) with greater functionality, and secondly, to allow the joint use of various structures and libraries.
+The purpose of SDP is to provide work with various data structures in the same namespace, while maintaining a sufficiently high quality of the code and speed of work so that it can be used to write something practically valuable, and migration from old and more specialized libraries doesn't cause problems.

 What SDP provides?
 --------------------------------------------------------------------------------
-Currently, there are only two structures in SDP (lists and arrays), and most of the code requires testing.
+Currently, there are only two structures in SDP (lists and arrays), and some of the code requires testing.
 But in the near future, vectors, matrices, trees, sequences, dictionaries, bitmaps, unrolled lists and prefix trees will also be added.

-What distinguishes SDP from other libraries?
+What distinguishes SDP from similar projects?
 --------------------------------------------------------------------------------
 * Internal consistency.
 Unfortunately, not all libraries are consistent, even in the Haskell Platform.